Strong order-one convergence of the Euler method for random ordinary differential equations driven by semi-martingale

-\begin{remark} In special \emph{dissipative} cases, depending on the structure of the equation, we might not need the condition \eqref{CMmeanbound} in \cref{lemstrongbound} and only require $\mathbb{E}[\|X_0\|] < \infty$.
-Indeed, when some bounded, positively invariant region exists and is of interest, we may truncate the nonlinear term to achieve the desired global conditions for the equation with the truncated term, but which coincides with the original equation in the region of interest.
-We leave these cases to be handled in the applications, such as the population dynamics example in \cref{secpopdyn}. \end{remark}
+\begin{remark} In a number of cases, depending on the structure of the equation, we might not need all the previous assumptions, especially the restrictive assumption \eqref{LtLXbound}, corresponding to a global Lipschitz condition in $x,$ uniformly in $t$ and $y$.
+Indeed, when some bounded, positively invariant region exists and is of interest, we may truncate the nonlinear term to achieve the desired global conditions.
+Within the invariant region, the equation with the truncated term coincides with the original equation, and so do their Euler approximations, for a sufficiently refined mesh.
+In other situations, higher order moments of the noise and/or of the initial condition may compensate the lack of some of these assumptions and still yield bounds for the expectation of the norm of the solution.
+In the examples described in the Introduction, the linear models \eqref{egearthquase} and \eqref{eglinearfbm} are the only ones that satisfy the global condition \eqref{LtLXbound}.
+All the other examples fall within the framework of having a bounded, positively invariant region.
+An example in which neither applies but bounds on higher order moments compensate is, for example, a linear equation with an unbounded multiplicative noise, which can be found in the github repository \cite{RODEConvEM2023}.
+Finally, it is worth mentioning that the global condition \eqref{LtLXbound} is the classical assumption used for the strong convergence of approximatinos of stochastic differential equations \cite{AsaiKloeden2016,GruneKloeden2001,HanKloeden2017,HighamKloeden2021,JentzenKloeden2011,KloedenJentzen2007}. \end{remark}